-When I was growing up, after sneezing, my German-American Father would say “Gesundheit!” (which means “health” in German).
-I sneeze frequently this time of year, thanks to allergies.
-Just ask my co-workers – I have the loudest sneeze in the office!
+When I was growing up my German-American father would always exclaim, “Gesundheit!” (which means “health” in German), after I sneezed.
+I sneeze frequently this time of year due to allergies – just ask my co-workers – I have the loudest sneeze in the office!
 (Thanks to my vocal training perhaps?)
 Needless to say, there are many shouts of “Gesundheit!” in our office this time of year.

 Is Goldenrod Pollen the Cause of Allergies?

 Many lay the blame for our end-of-summer allergies on the ubiquitous masses of Goldenrod that emblazon the landscape this time of year.
 And the clouds of pollen in the air – the pollen smog that precedes the itching, sneezing and running of the nose?
 It must be the fault of the Goldenrod, right?
 WRONG!